-- 5. This site lies within, or very close to, the relevant impact risk zone for Parsonage Wood SSSI; hence an assessment of potential adverse effects on the SSSI as a result of the development will be required as part of any application, and if required the proposal shall include adequate mitigation measures, both during construction and on completion, to the satisfaction of Natural England to ensure no adverse effects on the SSSI as a result of the proposed development (see TWBC DLP Policies EN11: Net Gains for Nature: biodiversity and EN12: Protection of designated sites and habitats). - 6.
-The MAGIC website identifies the potential for Woodpasture or Parkland, a BAP priority habitat, to be within 25m of the site.
-This should be taken into consideration as part of any detailed site-specific studies to inform development and any required mitigation (see TWBC DLP Policy EN12: Protection of designated sites and habitats). - 7.
-The submission of relevant and proportionate archaeological investigations is required as part of the planning application process to demonstrate that the proposal will not have a materially harmful impact on the archaeological environment (see TWBC DLP Policy EN7: Heritage Assets). - 8.
-Protect important habitat; the site lies within the National Biodiversity Networks area for Turtle Doves a Priority Species in the UK post 2010 Biodiversity Framework, listed on the Red list of Threatened Species.
-Mitigation is required to minimise the impact of both construction work and the new housing on existing flora and fauna (see Policies LE5 and LE7) and encourage wildlife by including features within the development which are sympathetic to local wildlife and plants (see Policy LE9). - 9.
-Provide all dwellings with a suitable standard of shared semi-private and/or private garden space.
-Landscaping of open areas and the means of enclosure of all the site boundaries should be appropriately planted and screened with native hedging species; solid fencing and other hard borders should be strictly minimised (see Policy BD4). - 10.
-The provision of a pedestrian footway from the site entrance, past Hortons Close, to the junction of New Pond Road and the B2086 (on highways land).
-This shall be designed having regard to the designation of this part of New Pond Road as an Important Landscape Approach (see Policy BD7). - 11.
-A single point of access for vehicles from New Pond Road should be designed to be compatible with and support the implementation of approved plans for the improved traffic calming and safety measures in New Pond Road.
+- The land has been identified with the potential for Woodpasture or Parkland, a BAP priority habitat, to be within 25m of the site.
+This should be taken into consideration as part of any detailed site-specific studies to inform development and any required mitigation (see TWBC Pre-SLP Policy EN 10: Protection of designated sites and habitats). - 6) The submission of relevant and proportionate archaeological investigations is required as part of the planning application process to demonstrate that the proposal will not have a materially harmful impact on the archaeological environment (see TWBC Pre-SLP Policy EN 5: Heritage Assets). - 7) Protect important habitat; the site lies within the National Biodiversity Networks area for Turtle Doves a Priority Species in the UK post 2010 Biodiversity Framework, listed on the Red list of Threatened Species.
+Mitigation is required to minimise the impact of both construction work and the new housing on existing flora and fauna (see Policies LE4 & LE5) and encourage wildlife by including features within the development which are sympathetic to local wildlife and plants (see Policy LE8). - 8) Provide all dwellings with a suitable standard of shared semi-private and/or private garden space.
+Landscaping of open areas and the means of enclosure of all the site boundaries should be appropriately planted and screened with native hedging species; solid fencing and other hard borders should be strictly minimised (see Policy BD4). - 9) The provision of a pedestrian footway from the site entrance, past Hortons Close, to the junction of New Pond Road and the B2086 (on highways land).
+This shall be designed having regard to the designation of this part of New Pond Road as an Important Landscape Approach (see Policy BD7). - 10) A single point of access for vehicles from New Pond Road should be designed to be compatible with and support the implementation of approved plans for the improved traffic calming and safety measures in New Pond Road. - 11) Design and materials should comply with the design requirements specified in the Benenden Neighbourhood Development Plan under the Design and the Built Environment chapter and the policies contained therein. - 12) Provide on-site amenity/natural green space.